Engagement with research

 All the School’s members are signatories of the Manifesto for Public Engagement, showing a commitment to meaningful public engagement.
-Just like patient and public involvement, public engagement can occur through the research cycle to gain input from the public and disseminate research outcomes.
+Just like public involvement, public engagement can occur through the research cycle to gain input from the public and disseminate research outcomes.

 Type of activities

 A public engagement activity can stand on its own or be used as a mean to lead to involvement by establishing links with the public before a research project begins.
-Potentially interested members of the public can be recruited by researchers organising or participating in engagement events, or the engagement can provide an opportunity to develop new research ideas.

 There is a wide range of engagement activities.
 Engagement activities can aim to inform the public, consult them or work with members of the public.

 RRI Tools has developed toolkit and Engage2020 has developed an Action Catalogue, both containing various examples and methods to engage with the public.
-There are also guidances available for specific engagement activities, such as creating an engagement space in an empty shop.
-The National Co-ordinating Centre for Public Engagement provides supporting information for various engagement methods.

 In order to hold an engagement event, you have to create an engagement plan.
 The first steps in planning your engagement event is identifying your audience, what the (key) messages are you want to engage with, how you would like to engage and what are your measures of success.